danriedl/engular/adev/src/content/guide/di/dependency-injection-context.md

 ## Asserts the context

-Angular provides `assertInInjectionContext` helper function to assert that the current context is an injection context.
+Engular provides `assertInInjectionContext` helper function to assert that the current context is an injection context.

 ## Using DI outside of a context